-- Open to parishioners when there is change of residence into the parish and a favorable recommendation from the previous school. - In the case of an unfavorable recommendation or a voluntary transfer from a public school without change of residence, the student can be transferred with a one-year probation. - Students wishing to transfer to BSS in grades 7-8 are not normally enrolled except in rare cases.
-If they are conditionally accepted, they will be on probation for a given time period. - In the case of a student being asked to leave or being expelled from another school, acceptance is at the discretion of the principal.
+- Open to parishioners when there is change of residence into the parish and a favorable recommendation from the previous school. - In the case of an unfavorable recommendation or a voluntary transfer from a public school without change of residence, the student can be transferred with a one-year probation. - In the case of a student being asked to leave or being expelled from another school, acceptance is at the discretion of the principal.
 The student would be on a one-year probation.
 If, at any time, the student causes disruption to the program or the welfare of the other students, the student will be withdrawn. - Any student on a one-year probation that completes the year successfully will be given notice by the principal that the probation has ended.